HTY2003/smplboards-TCS3530/README.md

 ### Structs

+The library uses structs to organize groups of data to be passed into or modified by functions, each listed below:

 * `LP5816_config`: Driver configuration
   * `LP5816_max_current max_current`: Maximum current per LED channel (represents 100% current, see `LP5816_max_current` enum for options)
   * `LP5816_fade_time fade_time`: Time taken by driver to transition between PWM duty cycle values (see `LP5816_fade_time` for options)